Stella2211/google-calendar-mcp/README.md

 | `get-current-time` | Get current date and time in calendar's timezone |
 | `list-colors` | List available event colors |
 | `manage-accounts` | Add, list, or remove connected Google accounts |

+**Note:** The `calendarId` parameter is optional for most tools.
+When omitted, the configured `defaultCalendarId` is used (or Google's "primary" calendar if not configured).

 ## Documentation